What Is a Marriage-Based Green Card?

 Step 3: Consular Processing

-This step typically takes 2-3 months, depending on the embassy and any delays or closures caused by the COVID-19 pandemic in the country where the U.S. Embassy is located.
+This step typically takes 2-3 months, depending on the embassy’s appointment availability and any local backlogs.
 The spouse may travel to the U.S. and once admitted, they will automatically become a legal permanent resident upon admission, and will receive a green card in the mail within weeks of arrival.

 If the marriage is less than two years old at time of the consular interview, you (the beneficiary) will receive a 2-year conditional green card.
 You must apply for removal of conditions within 90 days prior to the expiration of your green card.